New Colorado Resident

 Full-Year Resident: A full-year resident is an individual who was a resident of Colorado on or before January 1 and continued so through or after December 31.

 Part-Year Resident: A part-year resident is an individual who was a resident of Colorado for only part of the tax year.
 This includes anyone who moved into, or out of, Colorado at any time during the calendar year.
 For more information, visit the Part-Year Resident web page.

 Non-Resident: A nonresident is an individual who did not reside within the boundaries of Colorado at any time during the tax year but the person may have temporarily lived and/or worked in Colorado or may have received income from a Colorado employer or partnership.
 Visit the Nonresident web page for more information.

-Establishing Residency in Colorado
+How to Establish Residency in Colorado

 - Own or operate a business in Colorado OR